DumbassAU/ohiorizzAPI/README.md

 An example can be found [here](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/MiraAPI.Example/Options/Roles/CustomRoleSettings.cs).

 ## Custom Murders
-Mira API provides it's own implementation for murders.
+ohio rizz API provides it's own implementation for murders.
 Our implementation allows for more customization on kills, and helps bypass server checks.
 You can use `PlayerControl.RpcCustomMurder` to perform a networked custom murder, or `PlayerControl.CustomMurder` to normally perform a custom murder.
 For example:
 ```cs